Result Filters

 - By equality or inequality of strings

-- By inclusion or absence of a substring
+- By presence or absence of a substring occurrence

 - By matching or not matching a regular expression

-- When filtering result arrays, only the results that meet the filter condition remain in the array
+- When filtering arrays of results, only the results that match the filter remain in the array

-- When filtering simple results, if a result does not meet the filter condition, the entire result for this query is skipped, including when using multiple scrapers
+- When filtering simple results, if a result does not match the filter, the result for this query is skipped entirely, including when using multiple parsers

-- When using two or more filters in a task, a logical AND, is applied between them; in other words, the result will be saved if it meets the conditions of all filters simultaneously
+- When using two or more filters in a task, a logical AND is applied between them; in other words, the result will be saved only if it matches the conditions of all filters simultaneously

-- When comparing in the value specification field (string, regular expression, or numerical value), you can use the Template Toolkit templating engine, ; all variables similar to those for are available
+- When comparing in the value field (string, regular expression, or numeric value), you can use the Template Toolkit template engine; all variables similar to those for the General result format are available

 Examples

-Checking a site database for the presence of specific text on a page
+Checking a database of sites for the presence of specific text on a page

-We use a file with links as queries, and the result is a filtered file with links where the desired text is found.
+As queries, we use a file with links; as a result, we get a filtered file with links where the searched text is found.

 We use the

-Net::HTTP scraper to download the desired page, and save the query (the link we are checking) in the result.
-We filter the result $data - the content of the downloaded page, , set the filter type to Contains string , and specify the string itself:
+Net::HTTP parser to download the target page, saving the query (the link being checked) to the result.
+We filter the $data result - the content of the downloaded page, setting the filter type to Contains string and specifying the string itself:

 Filtering images by size